Product News

 • HTML to PDF supports custom fonts via the CSS @import directive and CSS's @font-face directive.
 With these two directives, you can use webfont providers like Google fonts, or self-host your own fonts.

-Using custom fonts when generating PDFs from Markdown is extremely easy: just specify a fontFamily parameter with the font you'd like to use.
+Using embedded fonts when generating PDFs from Markdown is extremely easy: just specify a fontFamily parameter with the font you'd like to use.
 Fonts in markdown-generated PDFs are configurable at both the document and individual field level.
 Here's a quick example:

 POST https://app.useanvil.com/api/v1/generate-pdf